PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/CodeMetrics/DanielAgostinho/CodeMetrics.md

 - In figure 7 we can see that most code smells have a lot of outliers, this can indicate that this metric is unreliable for identifying most code smells, however we can see some exceptions, namely: `Brain Class`, `Feature Envy` and `God Class type 1 and 3` which have a low number of outliers.
+The reasons for the unreliability are an inconsistent detection and a high sensitivity to irrelevant code aspects, so due to the high variability of the metric, it can lead to false alarms and possibly even missed detections.

 ### Relation with code smell: